 Buying MDF Online vs Buying It Local

-Buying online can make sense when you need a specific thickness, a decorative face, or a cut-to-size service your local yard does not stock.
-But MDF is heavy, edge damage is common, and vague listings make bad comparisons look better than they are.
+Buying MDF online is mostly about convenience, not raw price.
+It can make sense when you need a specific thickness, a decorative face, or a cut-to-size service your local yard does not stock.

-For standard raw MDF, local buying is still better a lot of the time because you can inspect the face, check the edges, and see whether the sheet was stored badly before you load it.
+But MDF is heavy, edge damage in transit is common, and vague listings make bad comparisons look better than they are.
+For standard raw MDF, local buying is still better a lot of the time, because you can check the face, inspect the edges, and see whether the sheet was stored badly before you load it.

 What To Check Before You Buy MDF